nguyenngochuy91/Ancestral-Blocks-Reconstruction/README.md

 The easiest way to run the project is to execute the script [roague](https://github.com/nguyenngochuy91/Ancestral-Blocks-Reconstruction/blob/master/roague.py).

+### Run on example datasets
-1. The users can run this script on the example data sets provided in directory [E_Coli](https://github.com/nguyenngochuy91/Ancestral-Blocks-Reconstruction/tree/master/E_Coli) and [B_Sub](https://github.com/nguyenngochuy91/Ancestral-Blocks-Reconstruction/tree/master/B_Sub).
+The users can run this script on the example data sets provided in directory [E_Coli](https://github.com/nguyenngochuy91/Ancestral-Blocks-Reconstruction/tree/master/E_Coli) and [B_Sub](https://github.com/nguyenngochuy91/Ancestral-Blocks-Reconstruction/tree/master/B_Sub).
 The two following command line will run [roague](https://github.com/nguyenngochuy91/Ancestral-Blocks-Reconstruction/blob/master/roague.py) on our 2 directories.
 The final results (pdf files of our ancestral reconstructions) are stored in `result/E_Coli/visualization` and `result/B_Sub/visualization` directory.
-### E_Coli
+#### E_Coli
 ```bash
 ./roague.py -g E_Coli/genomes/ -b E_Coli/gene_block_names_and_genes.txt -r NC_000913 -f E_Coli/phylo_order.txt -m global
 ```

-### B_Sub
+#### B_Sub
 ```bash
 ./roague.py -g B_Sub/genomes/ -b B_Sub/gene_block_names_and_genes.txt -r NC_000964 -f B_Sub/phylo_order.txt -m global
 ```
+### Run on user specific dataset
-2. If the users wants to run the program on their own datasets, then they have to provide the following inputs:
+If the users wants to run the program on their own datasets, then they have to provide the following inputs:
   1. Directory that store all the genomes file to study in genbank format
   2. Gene block text file that stores gene blocks in a reference species (this reference has to be in the genomes directory).
 The gene block format is tab delimited.
 The first column is the gene block name, then followed by the genes' name.
 For example, here is an example `gene_block_names_and_genes.txt` from Escheria coli K-12 MG1655.
 ```bash